How do School Banking deposits get processed?

 Transmitting and banking deposits

-School Banking Co-ordinators processes deposits using the School Banking Portal.
+School Banking Co-ordinators process deposits using the School Banking Portal.
 The School Banking Co-ordinator collects the money and enters each deposit into the Portal.
 This is balanced and transmitted to the Bank electronically.
-The School Banking Co-ordinator then makes a single deposit at the nearest Commonwealth Branch or Australia Post outlet.
+The School Banking Co-ordinator then makes a single deposit at the nearest Commonwealth Bank branch, Australia Post outlet or agency.
 All deposits accepted via the School Banking program should be receipted immediately upon acceptance and bulk cash deposited within 24 hours of collection.
-Please refer to your School Banking Co-ordinator Handbook section 7 for further details.
+Please refer to your School Banking Co-ordinator Handbook for further details.

 School Banking on home computers